In such a crowded and competitive job market, finding and engaging top talent can be a never-ending quest.

 - If there is a vacancy, let them know

-- If the candidate is not a good match, politely reject them (we have an email template for this too!)
-Access here: Sample rejection emails recruiters can send candidates.
+- If the candidate is not a good match, politely send them a rejection email

 - If a candidate gets shortlisted, communicate the next steps in the process very clearly

-- Help them be prepared about what’s coming next
+- Help them be prepared for what’s coming next

-Updating candidates frequently about their status leads to a better candidate experience!
+Updating candidates frequently about their status leads to a better candidate experience.
 Sending an email doesn’t take a lot of time.
-If you use great email templates & have a good Applicant Tracking System, you can allocate just 15 minutes every day to do this like a pro.
+If you use great email templates and have a good applicant tracking system, you can allocate just a few minutes every day to do this like a pro.

-Also, there should be a dedicated person that a candidate can reach out to when they’re facing any problems.
-Usage of chatbots on your website also makes a huge difference when it comes to faster communication.
+There should also be a dedicated person that a candidate can reach out to when they’re facing any problems.
+The usage of chatbots on your website also makes a huge difference when it comes to faster communication.

-That’s how long a candidate will take to read your job ad!
+That’s how long a candidate will take to read your job advertisement.

 The summary doesn’t have to be long.
-A few, high-quality sentences are enough for the candidate to make a decision.
+A few, high-quality sentences are enough for the candidate to make the decision.